 The effects of poor posture on health and productivity

 Poor posture can have a significant impact on health and productivity.
-Sitting for long periods of time with poor posture can cause discomfort and pain, which can lead to long-term health problems.
+Sitting for long periods with poor posture can cause discomfort and pain, which can lead to long-term health problems.
 Poor posture can also affect productivity, as it can cause fatigue and make it difficult to concentrate.

 The most common health problems associated with poor posture include back pain, neck pain, and shoulder pain.
 Poor posture can also cause headaches, eye strain, and carpal tunnel syndrome.
 These health problems can be prevented by using proper posture and ergonomic equipment.